hito16/ffmpeg-wiiu/examples/2-directory/README.md

-# Week 1  directory 2025
+# Week 1: Posix api test - directory

 _Caveat: Don't treat these as "proper" examples.
-I'm just showing what I did to get up to speed with the library and environment.
-Consider these as throwaway code snippets from a newbie finding his way, but willing to share his stupid mistakes._
+I'm just showing what I did to get up to speed with the homebrew environment.
+Look at these, learn and avoid the same bruises_

-A lot of the homebrew tool chains look very posix-like.
+A lot of the homebrew tool chain look very posix-like.
 How So?

 Let's try using file system checks, and see what we're allowed to view.
 Especially, where is the SD card mounted?